 "I kept my line; he provoked the incident.
 I was going slow since I was driving a heavy car, full of fuel.
 His attack surprised me.
 At that moment I thought: he is crazy, why is he trying to overtake me here?"

-Irvine re-calls the first terrible moments that followed the impact:
+Irvine recalls the moments that followed the impact:

-"I was the first on the scene and his head was literally pushed over to one side with the weight of the tyres.
+"I was the first on the scene and his head was literally pushed over to the left with the weight of the tyres.
 The head and neck restraint system obviously absorbed the impact of the tyres and played a key role in saving Luciano from serious injury today.
 I think the fact that he is alive says a lot for the chassis.
 He was very fortunate".

 "When I arrived with the ambulance, he was unconscious.
 I woke him up and he then started to scream.
 I told him to calm down.
 I was relieved when I saw that he was breathing well".

-This story was confirmed by Alex Ribeiro, ex driver from Brazil, who was at the wheel of the medical.
-Barrichello, who shared a house with Burti at Cambridge, relived for a moment a tragic incident:
+This story was confirmed by Alex Ribeiro, who was at the wheel of the medical car.
+Barrichello, who shared a house with Burti at Cambridge, had a flashback in those dramatic moments:

 "When I saw a tarpaulin covering the scene of the incident, I thought about Senna.
 I was terrorized.
 He should thank God for being able to walk out of that horrible shunt still alive".

-Subsequently, Burti clarifies his point of view, denying the rumours that he was furious with Irvine:
+Burti clarifies his point of view, denying that he was furious with Irvine:

 "I cannot yet tell what really happened.
 I do not remember the crash.
 I remember being quite fast and trying to overtake Eddie Irvine.
 Was Irvine the one who touched me and broke my front wing?
 I do not think he did not on purpose.
 He is not at fault.
 Whilst I was overtaking, the incident occurred, that’s the way it is".

-The FIA will open a file to establish if there was any responsibility in the incident.
-Burti’s helmets will thus be requisitioned.
-It will be analysed for a long time to understand how was it possible that the chin strap guard has collapsed in the shunt.
-The deficiencies of the helmet will then be found and solved.
-In the meantime, it will be archived in a warehouse near Parigi.
-Years later, the helmet will be given back to its legitimate owner.
-Burti will then post a photo of the helmet on Instagram with a comment that reads like this:
+Burti’s helmet is requisitioned and analysed for a long time, in order to understand how the chin strap guard did not collapse after the impact.
+The deficiencies of the helmet will later be found and solved.
+In the meantime, the helmet is located in a warehouse near Parigi.
+The helmet will be given back to its legitimate owner after several years.
+Burti will post a photo of the helmet on Instagram with the following caption:

 "I got back from the FIA the helmet from the Spa accident after 13 years.
-I will put it in my collection, together with the helmets of Schumacher, Barrichello Buttons, Webber and many other colleagues.
+I will put it in my collection, together with the helmets of Schumacher, Barrichello, Button, Webber and many other colleagues.
 At first, I thought about putting it near my trophies.
 After all, it is a trophy".